kobilee/task-file-organizer/README.md

 - After installing the extension, you may see a message saying "Your Code installation is corrupt..."
 Click on the gear icon and choose "Don't show again."
 - This extention has not been tested on Linux but is not expected to work.
 - Subtask is early Beta, Generating a new color for task with subtasks will not always work and is discouraged
+- Any Tasks create before 0.1.11 Will need to have a new color generated

 ## TODO